Introduction to Analog Design

 Course Overview

 This course is aimed at engineers with some background in Electrical Engineering, who wish to know more about analog CMOS design.
-Some familiarity with SPICE simulations and some basic knowledge about feedback theory is assumed.
+Some familiarity with SPICE simulations and basic knowledge about feedback theory is assumed.
 The course will use the ubiquitous OpAmp as a design vehicle, to give some focus on the design, starts with an explanation of the MOS transistor and ends with Folded-Cascode and 2-Stage amplifiers.
 It deals with all aspects of analog design, including amplifier architectures, noise, distortion, frequency behavior & stability and settling behavior.
+Each lecture day includes homeworks that are subsequently discussed on the following day.

 The OpAmp